Is It Time for an Intervention?

 With the Family Systemic Model, the entire family unit is involved and attends meetings together, which are an open back-and-forth type of forum for everyone to discuss the disease of addiction and its ramifications on the family as a whole and each individual personally.
 These are fluid conversations that are best mitigated by a professional interventionist who can help to keep the conversations on track and positive in nature.

 Intervention meetings may continue several times a week for many weeks until an agreement to enter into treatment and engage in family counseling and therapy sessions is formed.
-The goal of this model is not only to get the individual to treatment, but also to improve the workings of the family unit as a whole.
+The goal of this model is not only to get the individual into treatment but also to improve the workings of the family unit as a whole.

 Guidelines for an Intervention